datagirl29/E-commerce-Dashboard/Python_projects/README.md

 ### Project Details

 I have looked over some basic questions which helped me in the data analysis process.Like,Which country has won the most prizes in each category?
-What words are most frequently written in the prize motivation?
-Can you predict the age, gender, and nationality of next year's Nobel laureates?
+Who was the youngest and oldest to win nobel prize?
+How to predict the age, gender, and nationality of next year's Nobel laureates?
 Nobel Prize by Country/Category/Sex?

 ### Design Decisions